keystonejs/prisma-day-2021-workshop/README.md

 This branch is dedicated to creating a solid foundation for a production build to extend Keystone 6 CMS from.

 `yarn commit "message"` fires off the CI pipeline and only commits if unit tests are passed locally.
-Requires yarn dev running without the main next front end, since yarn site:build is the primary unit test.
+No longer requires yarn dev running without the main next front end, since yarn site:build is the primary unit test. "fastcommit" is considered dangerous, and needs some additional logic to be CI safe.
+Its been the cause of a few red crosses.
+For that reason, it is being prefixed by an `x`, so commands in the history buffer do not trigger it.

 `yarn push` auto push to origin latest